SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning

-In this paper, we introduce \textbf{SIGN} (\textbf{S}afety-aware \textbf{I}mage-\textbf{G}oal \textbf{N}avigation), an end-to-end RL-based ImageNav framework for autonomous drones that employs continuous velocity control and incorporates enhanced safety mechanisms.
+In this paper, we introduce \textbf{SIGN} (\textbf{S}afety-aware \textbf{I}mage-\textbf{G}oal \textbf{N}avigation), an end-to-end RL-based ImageNav framework for autonomous drones that employs continuous velocity control and incorporates a safety module for collision avoidance.
 Our main contributions are as follows: \begin{itemize} \item SIGN performs end-to-end ImageNav on real drones using continuous velocity control, with only visual and IMU inputs and does not rely on external localization.
 It supports seamless sim-to-real transfer without any finetuning and is validated on both simulation benchmarks and real-world experiments.

 \item We propose self-supervised auxiliary tasks that significantly improve training efficiency and achieve state-of-the-art performance on the Gibson benchmark under continuous control.
 These tasks can be seamlessly integrated into on-policy RL training.
 More broadly, SIGN offers a general framework for extending existing discrete-action ImageNav algorithms to continuous control settings.